quantprofessionals/eduquant.nl/content/courses/think_like_supervisor/index.md

 For this module, case studies will focus on

+ * identifying key regulatory instruments in specific decisions regarding internal models
+ * understanding regulatory requirements regarding internal models from a macro-prudential perspective
+ * recognizing important trade-offs in model supervision from the point of view of a supervisor in simulated cases

 Please [Contact us]({{< ref "#contact" >}} "Contact Us") for details and options.

 ## Pricing

 Pricing is based on the level and duration of the course, and the number of participants per application.
 [See here]({{< ref "/pricing" >}} "Pricing") for additional information.